Stack Overflow Is Not Dead Yet: Crowd Answers Still Matter: Discussion

-\textbf{Summary of results.} With our study, we confirm previous findings of an accelerated decline of questions and answers on Stack Overflow post-ChatGPT \citep{burtch2024, delrio2024}.
+With our study, we confirm previous findings of an accelerated decline of questions and answers on Stack Overflow post-ChatGPT \citep{burtch2024, delrio2024}.
 However, we find that the length of the questions and answers, as well as, the length of code examples in questions substantially increases in both, short-term (e.g., a few weeks after the launch), as well as long-term (up to six months after the launch) periods.
 Moreover, we find that question difficulty after the ChatGPT introduction significantly increases and shifts from easy questions towards medium difficulty questions as estimated by our XGBoost classifier.
-Lastly, we observe a content drift across thematic categories towards questions related to more sophisticated concepts such as object-oriented programming.
+We also observe differential effects of ChatGPT in user segments on Stack Overflow.
+In particular, regular users exhibit the strongest response, while experienced and sporadic users show a weaker response or no response at all, respectively.
+Additionally, we observe a content drift across thematic categories towards questions related to more sophisticated concepts such as object-oriented programming.
+Lastly, we conduct a range of robustness checks such as placebo or permutation tests.
+Overall, the evidence from these robustness experiments points overwhelmingly to a substantive and stable effect of ChatGPT on Stack OVerflow.